Diaspora remittances in relative increase, hit Sh10.2b in March

 Thursday, 17 April 2014 08:39

-To capture the potential for growing the market for postal financial services, Posts must be open, forward-looking and viagra canada online innovative.
+To capture the potential for growing the market for postal financial services, Posts must be open, forward-looking and i recommend innovative.

-"While postal financial services have been around for more than a century, they can still provide a large revenue stream for Posts," said UPU Director General Bishar A. Hussein at a recent UPU forum organized prior to the how does viagra work Postal Operations Council in April.
+"While postal financial services have been around for more than a century, they can still provide a large revenue stream for Posts," said UPU Director General Bishar A. Hussein at a recent UPU forum organized prior to the viagra super store Postal Operations Council in April.

 He called on public postal operators to boost their bottom line through a business area that also brings many social benefits.
 "Postal financial services can facilitate national economic growth and financial inclusion, as well alleviate poverty and provide a lifeline to many migrants," he said.